PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Experiments

 \paragraph{Metrics.} We evaluate the perceptual quality of the rendered views using peak signal-to-noise ratio (PSNR), structural similarity (SSIM), and learned perceptual image patch similarity (LPIPS) metrics.

-As metrics such as PSNR are highly sensitive to global brightness shifts, and our baselines do not support appearance compensation for novel views, we additionally report metrics computed after affine color alignment, following RawNeRF~\cite{mildenhall2022rawnerf}.
-We denote this aligned metrics with the suffix \enquote{-CC}, but emphasize that such comparison masks the differences between the methods and assumes access to the GT target views, which are not available in practice.
+As the PSNR metric is highly sensitive to global brightness shifts, and our baselines do not support appearance compensation for novel views, we additionally report the PSNR computed after affine color alignment, following \mbox{RawNeRF~\cite{mildenhall2022rawnerf}}.
+We denote this as \enquote{PSNR-CC}, but emphasize that such comparison masks the differences between the methods and assumes access to the GT target views, which are not available in practice.